venkataravuri/247.ai-assignment/README.md

 1. The system should receive IP-based calls where customers describe their issues, concerns, or tasks in natural language.
 2. AI BOT should answer every customer call.
-3. The AI BOT must determine the customer's intent by analyzing the voice conversation.
+3. The AI BOT must determine the customer's intent by analysing the voice conversation.
 4. The system should be able to record the call, generate a transcript, and measure the BOT's understanding quality.
 5. The BOT's response to the customer should be derived from previous human agent responses to similar queries, issues, or concerns.
 6. The system have access to a corpus of previous human agent voice conversations and transcriptions.